THC: Accelerating Distributed Deep Learning Using Tensor Homomorphic Compression: Evaluation Figures

-We repeatedly compute the NMSE of the compression under different parameters of THC.
-A gradient is first drawn from a log-normal distribution and then copied multiple times to match the number of simulated workers.
+We repeatedly compute the NMSE of the compression under different granularities.
+A gradient is first drawn from a lognormal distribution (which well approximate gradients in neural networks) and then copied multiple times to match the number of simulated workers.
 We run THC on the copies of the gradient and compute the NMSE.
-Repeating 100 times, we report the average NMSE as we scale the number of workers and increase the granularity.
-For the granularity experiments, we simulated 10 workers and used a $p$-fraction of 1/1024.
-The experiments with the number of workers were completed with a granularity of 36/36/38 for 2/3/4 bit budget and a $p$-fraction of 1/32.
+Repeating 100 times, we report the average NMSE as we increase the granularity.
+Figure \ref{fig:nmse} varies the granularity of THC, while maintaining 10 workers and used a $p$-fraction of 1/1024.
+Three curves are plotted with bit budget 2/3/4.

 In Figure \ref{fig:nmse}, we first note that the largest discrepancy in NMSE is between different bit budgets where the error decreases by almost an order of magnitude between bit budgets of 2 to 3 to 4.
 The bit budget corresponds directly to the compression ratio of the algorithm, so it is expected that the accuracy should increase as we use more bits for compression.
 Furthermore, the NMSE of THC also decreases as the granularity increases since larger granularity values allows for more fine-grained choices of quantization values, though this effect is more difficult to see.
-Lastly, the error decreases as the number of simulated workers increases as we expect given that the decompressed gradient acts as an unbiased estimator of the aggregated gradient.